YP-100/Anudip_pythoninwebdev/README.md

-This repo contains all the things i have learned after joining Web deb Using Python Course By ANUDIP FOUNDATION
+This repo contains all the things i have learned after joining Adv Web dev Using Python Course By ANUDIP FOUNDATION

 MORE ABOUT ANUDIP FOUNDATION:
 https://anudip.org/about-us/